digitalinnovationone/js-developer-pokedex/README.md

 # JS Developer Trail - Pokédex
 #### **A Pokédex built dynamically with JS**

-This project was requested as a challenge for the [**JavaScript Developer Training**](https://www.dio.me/curso-javascript) of [DIO - Digital Innovation One](https:// www.dio.me/curso-javascript). dio.me).
+This project was requested as a challenge for the [**JavaScript Developer Training**](https://www.dio.me/curso-javascript) of [**DIO - Digital Innovation One**](https://www.dio.me/curso-javascript).
 The objective of the project was to acquire knowledge and practice consuming a REST API, using [PokeAPI](https://pokeapi.co/), the Pokémon RESTful API.

 #### The pokémon's information is displayed in the form of a modal that opens when clicking on the desired pokemon's card.
 In addition to pokémon skills, both come dynamically from the API with JS.